mlml/autovot/README.md

 ### AutoVOT allows for two modes of feature extraction:

 * **Mode 1 - Covert feature extraction:** The handling of feature extraction is hidden.
 When training a classifier sing these features, a cross-validation set can be specified, or a random 20% of the training data will be used.
+The output consists of modified TextGrids with a tier containing VOT prediction intervals.
 * **Mode 2 - Features extracted to a known directory:** Training and decoding is done after feature extraction.
 Features are extracted to a known directory once after which training and decoding may be done as needed.
+The output consists of the prediction performance summary.
 Mode 2 is recommended if you have a large quantity of data.

 ***Note: All help text may also be viewed from the command line for each .py program using the flag -h***